 Vera Bradley, Inc. was formed as an Indiana corporation on June 23, 2010, for the purpose of reorganizing the corporate structure of Vera Bradley Designs, Inc. On October 3, 2010, the shareholders of Vera Bradley Designs, Inc. contributed all of their shares of Class A Voting Common Stock and Class B Non-Voting Common Stock of Vera Bradley Designs, Inc. to Vera Bradley, Inc. in return for shares of Vera Bradley, Inc. Class A Voting Common Stock and Class B Non-Voting Common Stock on a one-for-one basis.
 In addition, effective October 3, 2010, Vera Bradley Designs, Inc. converted from an "S" Corporation to a "C" Corporation for income-tax purposes.
 Further, on October 18, 2010, Vera Bradley, Inc. recapitalized all of its Class A Voting Common Stock and Class B Non-Voting Common Stock into a single class of common stock and effectuated a 35.437-for-1 stock split of all outstanding shares of its common stock.
 These events collectively are referred to as the "Reorganization."
-As a result of the Reorganization, Vera Bradley Designs, Inc. became a wholly owned subsidiary of Vera Bradley, Inc. Except where context requires or where otherwise indicated, the terms "Company" and "Vera Bradley" refer to Vera Bradley Designs, Inc. and its subsidiaries before the Reorganization and to Vera Bradley, Inc. and its subsidiaries, including Vera Bradley Designs, Inc., after the Reorganization.
+As a result of the Reorganization, Vera Bradley Designs, Inc. became a wholly owned subsidiary of Vera Bradley, Inc. Except where context requires or where otherwise indicated, the terms "Company" and "Vera Bradley" refer to Vera Bradley Designs, Inc. and its subsidiaries, including Vera Bradley Designs, Inc., after the Reorganization.
 All historical common stock and per share common stock information has been changed to reflect the stock split.

 Vera Bradley is a leading designer, producer, marketer, and retailer of stylish, highly functional accessories for women.
 The Company's products include a wide offering of handbags, accessories, and travel and leisure items.
 The Company generates net revenues by selling products through two reportable segments: Direct and Indirect.
-The Direct business consists of sales of Vera Bradley products through the Company's full-price stores, outlet stores, verabradley.com, and an annual outlet sale in Fort Wayne, Indiana.
-As of January 28, 2012, the Company operated 48 full-price stores and eight outlet stores in the United States, seven pop-up stores in Japan, our websites, verabradley.com and verabradley.co.jp, and our annual outlet sale in Fort Wayne, Indiana.
-The Indirect business consists of sales of Vera Bradley products to approximately 3,300 specialty retailers, substantially all of which are located in the United States, as well as select national retailers and third-party e-commerce sites.
+The Direct segment consists of sales of Vera Bradley products through our 65 full-price stores, our 11 outlet stores in the United States, 15 department store locations in Japan, our websites, verabradley.com and verabradley.co.jp, and our annual outlet sale in Fort Wayne, Indiana.
+The Indirect business consists of sales of Vera Bradley products to approximately 3,400 specialty retailers, substantially all of which are located in the United States, as well as select department stores and third-party e-commerce sites.